-Currently (2003/03/09), I'm doing a Ph.D. at the University of Sherbrooke in mobile robotics.
+Currently (2004/04/06), I'm doing my Ph.D. at the University of Sherbrooke in mobile robotics.
 Although I did my master with the Sherbrooke speech coding group (in speech enhancement, not coding), I am not associated with them anymore.
-It should not be understood that they or the University of Sherbrooke endorse the Speex project in any way.
+It should not be understood that they or the University of Sherbrooke have anything to do with the Speex project.
 Furthermore, Speex does not make use of any code or proprietary technology developed in the Sherbrooke speech coding group.